leptonai/leptonai/README.md

 <a href="https://twitter.com/leptonai">Twitter</a> •
 <a href="https://leptonai.medium.com/">Blog</a>

-The LeptonAI python library allows you to build an AI service from python code with ease.
+The LeptonAI Python library allows you to build an AI service from Python code with ease.
 Key features include:

-- A pythonic abstraction `Photon`, allowing you to convert research and modeling code into a service with a few lines of code.
+- A Pythonic abstraction `Photon`, allowing you to convert research and modeling code into a service with a few lines of code.
 - Simple abstractions to launch models like those on [HuggingFace](https://huggingface.co) in few lines of code.
 - Prebuilt examples for common models such as Llama, SDXL, Whisper, and others.
 - AI tailored batteries included such as autobatching, background jobs, etc.